SIM Card Viruses: How To Tell If Your SIM card Is Infected And What To Do

 3. Press and hold down the home button for about 10 seconds to restart your phone

-4. Plug in your charger into a wall outlet or other power source if necessary
+4. Plug your charger into a wall outlet or other power source if necessary

 5. Wait for at least 20 minutes before turning on your device again